 Each year, as the vacation rental industry evolves, it’s vitally important for homeowners to evolve with it.
 Swim with the changes or sink.
 And the changes involve both your marketing efforts and your management responsibilities.

 The 10 most important issues for you to address:

-Add a line item to your lease for the MA Lodging Tax.
+Be sure your lease includes a line item for the MA Lodging Tax.

 If you are unsure of what your tax rate is, just look at your listing where we have entered the appropriate percentage of tax that would be applied to your rental (and any additional fees) for vacationers to see.
-And keep in mind that any vacationers arriving at your home prior to July 1st are exempt from the tax.
-This includes the Fourth of July week, which commences on June 29 or 30.
-Your property is also exempt if you only rent for a total of 14 days or less per year or for stays of longer than 31 days.
-But if a tax does apply to a booking, you must include mention of it on your lease.
 For more information about the Lodging Tax, see our Lodging Tax FAQ’s.

 Register your rental with the state’s short-term rental registry.

-Make sure you are covered for at least $1M in liability insurance per the new Lodging Tax requirement.
+Make sure you are covered for at least $1M in liability insurance per the Lodging Tax requirement.

 Ask your agent for advice about how to include it on your policy.
 If you are on the Mass Fair Plan (MPIUA), their liability is capped at only $500,000.
-So you may have to take out an umbrella policy such as the one offered by AAA to supplement your current policy, or switch to a different provider such as Proper Insurance (a subsidiary of Lloyds of London), designed specifically for short-term rental properties.
+So you may have to take out an umbrella policy such as the one offered by AAA to supplement your current policy, or switch to a different provider designed specifically for short-term rental properties.

 Indicate your payment method options on your listing.